sablier-labs/flow/PRECISION-ISSUE.md

 \text{ongoing debt} = \frac{rps_{18} \cdot \text{elapsed time}}{10^{18-N}}
 ```

-Descaling, therefore can re-introduces a delay as described in the previous section.
-However, note that this problem can
+Descaling, therefore, can re-introduces a delay as described in the previous section.
+However, note that this problem
-only be seen when the following conditions are met:
+can only be seen when the following conditions are met:

 1. Streamed token has less than 18 decimals; and
 2. `rps` has more significant digits than `mvt` [^1]